Skip to content

 2. A line can be extended indefinitely to form a plane.

-3. A point can be rotated at a constant distance around another point to form a circle.
+3. A point can be rotated around another point to form a circle.

 4. All right angles are equal to each other.

-5. If two lines intersect a third line such that the interior angles on the same side are each less than a right angle, the first two lines will eventually intersect when they are both extended indefinitely.
+5. If two lines intersect a third line such that the interior angles on the same side are each less than a right angle then the first two lines will eventually intersect when they are both extended indefinitely.

 The fifth axiom has historically been referred to as the "parallel postulate," and was the source of obsession by countless mathematicians over the millenia starting in Euclid's time and continuing up to the relatively recent past.
 Note how different it is from the other four axioms.
 Axioms 1 - 4 are short statements of easily visualized constructions.
 The parallel postulate, on the other hand, is quite verbose by comparison and takes a few readings to fully grasp the construction... at which point it becomes as obviously true as the others when one is drawing figures on a flat surface: